 One way to relieve your symptoms is to put a very thin tube down your nose and into your stomach.
 This is called a nasogastric tube (NG tube).
 The tube is attached to a bag and drains off the fluid that builds up in your stomach.
 This helps you to stop being sick.

-Hyoscine butylbromide (Buscopan) can reduce spasm in the digestive system and reduce the amount of fluid in the gut.
-The other drug you might have is called Octreotide.
+Hyoscine butylbromide (Buscopan) can reduce spasms in the digestive system and reduce the amount of fluid in the gut.
+The other drug you might have is called octreotide.
 Octreotide also reduces the amount of fluid that builds up in your stomach and digestive system and helps to stop you feeling and being sick.

 You might have one of these types of medication instead of an operation.

 Don't be embarrassed to ask for help with constipation.
 The longer you leave it the more problems it can cause.
 You can ease constipation by eating lots of fibre and drinking plenty of fluids, but you might also need to take a laxative.
 Your doctor can prescribe one.

 Ginger is a good natural remedy for sickness caused by constipation.
 Try eating stem ginger or crystallised ginger.
 Or sip ginger beer or ginger ale slowly.

 Many hospital and community nurses can help with constipation.
 Ask them for advice about preventing or relieving it.